Music

 Credits 3

-A study of the anatomical structure of the human body as it relates to the art of singing.
-Attention will be given to the function and structure of organs, muscles, cartilage, and bones involved in the respiratory and phonation process needed for singing.
+Students examine the anatomical structure of the human body as it relates to the art of singing.
+Attention is given to the function and structure of organs, muscles, cartilage, and bones involved in the respiratory and phonation process needed for singing.
+Offered fall semester, even numbered years only.

 MU 384: Vocal Pedagogy and Practicum